Lunardragn/A-certain-open-source-version-of-ToaruOS/README.md

 ## History

-> ToaruOS is cool, but what if I mashed Debian i to it to make it work?
+> ToaruOS is cool, but what if I mashed Debian into it to make it work?
 > That's the goal of this fork, nothing more.
 >
 >